mauriciopoppe/blog/site/content/notes/mathematics/probability/bayesian-networks.md

 A Bayesian network is a directed graph in which each node is annotated with quantitative probability information.
 The full specification is as follows:

 1. Each node corresponds to a random variable, which may be discrete or continuous.
 2. A set of directed links or arrows connects pairs of nodes.
 If there is an arrow from node $X$ to node $Y$, $X$ is said to be a parent of $Y$.
-The graph has no directed cycles (and hence is a directed acyclic graph, or DAG.
+The graph has no directed cycles (and hence is a directed acyclic graph, or DAG).
 3. Each node $X_i$ has a conditional probability distribution $P(X_i|Parents(X_i))$ that quantifies the effect of the parents on the node.

 {{< figure src="/images/bayesian_network_full.jpg" title="Example Bayesian Network" class="tw-mx-auto md:tw-w-1/2" >}}

-Semantics of a bayesian network:
+Semantics of a Bayesian network:

 - The network is a representation of a joint probability distribution
 - Encoding of a collection of conditional independence statements